gemc/home/_documentation/api/analyzer.md

 processName, avgTime, avgx, avgy, avgz, hitn, pid, tid, mtid, vx, vy, vz, mvx, mvy, mvz, totalEDeposited
 ```

-When the matching digitized CSV is available, the analyzer also adds `E` to true-info tables by matching rows on event, detector, hit, PID, and track ID.
-In that case `E` is the track total energy, while `totalEDeposited` remains the deposited energy.
+When the matching digitized CSV is available, the analyzer also adds %%E%% to true-info tables by matching rows on event, detector, hit, PID, and track ID.
+In that case %%E%% is the track total energy, while %%totalEDeposited%% remains the deposited energy.

-The `vx`, `vy`, and `vz` columns are the current track vertex coordinates.
-The `mvx`, `mvy`, and `mvz` columns are the mother-track vertex coordinates when the mother track was available to GEMC hit processing; otherwise they use the GEMC uninitialized numeric sentinel.
-The `mtid` column stores the mother track id.
+The %%vx%%, %%vy%%, and %%vz%% columns are the current track vertex coordinates.
+The %%mvx%%, %%mvy%%, and %%mvz%% columns are the mother-track vertex coordinates when the mother track was available to GEMC hit processing; otherwise they use the GEMC uninitialized numeric sentinel.
+The %%mtid%% column stores the mother track ID.

 The ROOT streamer writes one ROOT file per worker thread.
-For one thread and `filename: b2`, the file is typically:
+For one thread and %%filename: b2%%, the file is typically:

 ```text
 b2_t0.root